web-infra-dev/rsbuild/website/docs/en/guide/optimization/split-chunk.md

 };
 ```

 The config in `override` will be merged with the bundler config.
-For specific config details, please refer to [webpack - splitChunks](https://webpack.js.org/plugins/split-chunks-plugin/#splitchunkschunks) or [Rspack - splitChunks](https://rspack.dev/config/optimization#optimization-splitchunks).
+For specific config details, please refer to [Rspack - splitChunks](https://rspack.dev/config/optimization#optimization-splitchunks).

 ## Using Dynamic Import for Code Splitting